taehoonlee/easyDL/Readme.md

 ### example 4: an autoencoder.
 ```
 clear('options');
+% set init learning rate to 0.1 and
+% anneal it by factor of two after 4 epochs
 options.alpha = '0.1, 0.5@4';
 options.epochs = 10;
 ae = easyDL(images, [], {'A:200'}, options);